dhth/knowledge/tools/programming/vim/vim-wiki/vim-wiki-old.md

 Mapping
 ---

 It's almost always better to use `nnoremap` instead of `nmap` as it ignores recursive mappings.
-More at [:fontawesome-solid-link: chapter 5](https://learnvimscriptthehardway.stevelosh.com/chapters/05.html) of Learn VimScript the Hard Way.
+More at [chapter 5](https://learnvimscriptthehardway.stevelosh.com/chapters/05.html) of Learn VimScript the Hard Way.

 ### Check if mapping exists